mia-platform/documentation/docs/fast_data/real_time_updater/manual_configuration.md

 - `MY_PROJECTION` is the name of the collection whose topic has received the message from the CDC.
 - `MY_SINGLE_VIEW` is the single view that have to be updated
-- `MY_TOPIC` is the topic where the projection change need to be sent
+- `MY_TOPIC` is the topic where the projection change need to be sent (for further information about the naming convention adopted for this topic, [click here](../setup_fast_data.md#topic-for-svc-trigger))

 Example: